-A convicted criminal who sought refuge in art while in prison has turned his life around with the help of a charity that helps prisoner rehabilitation through participation in
+A convicted criminal who sought refuge in art while in prison has turned his life around with the help of a charity that helps prisoner rehabilitation through participation in the arts.

 Jon Shaw, 50, was released from prison just five months ago after serving a long stretch for armed robbery and manslaughter.
 Now he is at university and his work is being shown at an exhibition to mark the 50 anniversary of the Koestler Trust, the charity which helped him.

 “I’ve got plenty of form so it won’t be easy for me, but it’s not impossible.
 Who knows, I’ve got two years before I can make plans but I’m hopeful,” he said.

 Finding art inside was a “miracle” and it had helped turn his life around, he said, adding that were it not for art he would probably still be in jail.
 “Without my involvement with Koestler, I wouldn’t have a portfolio, would not be at university and would be in the system because I would have gone stark raving bonkers and got myself in trouble.
 The art gave me an opportunity, something else to focus on.”

 Shaw said: “On that last sentence, I was on a recall.
 I was properly lost.
 I was working on building sites and I really hated it.
 I’m getting old, I needed cortisone injections in my elbows, I thought: ‘What am I going to do?’
 I was losing the plot, as I had nothing.
 I had no direction.
 The art centred me, it calmed me down.
 It’s wonderful.
 I’ve got stability, and getting an education.”